What is a PLLC: Everything You Need to Know

 PLLCs are much easier and cheaper to set up and maintain compared to corporations.
 Since members aren't liable for the business' debts, you won't need business insurance.
 Make sure you keep good records.
 Business expenses and personal expenses should be kept separate so creditors cannot assert that the PLLC is just a ploy.
 Ensure that the operating agreement clearly states that personal assets are not part of the PLLC.

 If you need help with your PLLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.